 More to think about

 Grooming your pet can get expensive.
-Consider washing your dog at home as this can save you lots of money compared to using a groomer, or even paying to use other dog wash facilities.
+Consider washing your dog at home as this can save you lots of money compared to using a groomer, or even paying to use the dog wash facilities at your local pet store.

 If you like to travel, especially overseas, bear in mind the added cost of boarding for your pet if they stay behind.
 If you have a family member or close friend that is happy to pet-sit, then that’s great, but you will definitely need to factor in kennel or cattery costs to your travel budget if not.
 With up to 45 days interest free on purchases, a P&N Bank credit card could help you cover the added costs.